jfrog/vault-plugin-secrets-artifactory/README.md

 vault write -f artifactory/config/rotate
 ```

+> [!NOTE]
-**NOTE** some versions of artifactory (notably `7.39.10`) fail to rotate correctly.
+> some versions of artifactory (notably `7.39.10`) fail to rotate correctly.
 As noted above, we recommend being on `7.42.1` or higher.
 The token was indeed rotated, but as the error indicates, the old token could not be revoked.

-**ALSO** If you want to change the username for the admin token (tired of it just being "admin"?) or set a "Description" on the token, those parameters are optionally
-available on the `artifactory/config/rotate` endpoint.
+**ALSO** If you want to change the username for the admin token (tired of it just being "admin"?) or set a "Description" on the token, those parameters are optionally available on the `artifactory/config/rotate` endpoint.

 ```sh
 vault write artifactory/config/rotate username="new-username" description="A token used by vault-secrets-engine on our vault server"`